matthewdeaves/willow/README.md

 ## Installation and setup with Docker

-Docker is used to host everything you need for a development environment: Nginx, PHP, MySQL, RabbitMQ and PHPMyAdmin.
-The only thing you need on your host machine is [Docker](https://www.docker.com) and [Composer](https://getcomposer.org)
+Docker is used to host everything you need for a development environment: Nginx, PHP, MySQL, RabbitMQ, PHPMyAdmin, MailHog and Jenkins.
+The only thing you need on your host machine is [Docker](https://www.docker.com) since you can run all required commands on the PHP container via `docker compose exec`.
+See Useful Shell Aliases section below to make this even easier.

 ```
 #Clone the repo
 git clone git@github.com:matthewdeaves/willow.git

 #Change directory
-cd cakephpcms
+cd willow/

-#Install dependencies with composer
-composer install

 #start the docker containers
 docker compose up

+#Install PHP dependencies with composer
+docker compose exec php composer install

 #create the database tables
 docker compose exec php bin/cake migrations migrate